openeduhub/metaqs-main/docs/main.rst

     docker-compose up

-to download images for dbt, language tool, postgreSQL.
+to download images for dbt, postgreSQL.

 Fast API